Azelaic Acid or Retinol for Acne and Wrinkles – And the Winner Is…?

 Azelaic acid vs Retinol

 The quest for flawless skin often leads us down the path of powerful ingredients.
 Two such champions are azelaic acid and retinol.
-Both boast impressive resumes, tackling acne and wrinkles with varying strengths.

 But which one deserves a place in your skincare routine?